Original Paper

 Susceptible-Exposed-Infected-Recovered Model and Parameters

 Susceptible-exposed-infected-recovered (SEIR) models are a standard disease modeling technique in epidemiology.
 The population is compartmentalized into various groups: susceptible, exposed, infected, and recovered.
 Susceptible is the population susceptible to the disease.
 The exposed population are infected but have not been detected by testing.
 Infected is the population who have been confirmed to be infected and can transmit the disease.
 Recovered is the population who are recovered.
 To develop the SEIR model, the relationship between these groups is then mathematically characterized by differential equations.
-In our model, we used a basic SEIR model with a time-dependent transmission rate that is described by the following equations (Table 1):
+In our model, we used a basic SEIR model with a time-dependent transmission rate that is described by the following equations (

-βProbability of disease transmission per contact times the number of contacts per unit time
+β | Probability of disease transmission per contact times the number of contacts per unit time |

-δRate of progression from exposed to infectious or inverse of the incubation period
+δ | Rate of progression from exposed to infectious or inverse of the incubation period |

-γRate of progression from infected to recovered or the inverse of the generation time
+γ | Rate of progression from infected to recovered or the inverse of the generation time |

-NTotal population (S + E + I + R)
+N | Total population (S + E + I + R) |

-Since the flu fatality rates are insignificant in relation to the total population [7], deaths from the flu and unrelated births and deaths were disregarded.
+Since the flu fatality rates are insignificant in relation to the total population [

-The transmission rate β(t) is described as the number of contacts an infected individual has per timestep, multiplied by the probability of disease transmission in a contact.
+], deaths from the flu and unrelated births and deaths were disregarded.The transmission rate β(t) is described as the number of contacts an infected individual has per timestep, multiplied by the probability of disease transmission in a contact.
 Thus, as only of the population can be infected, every infected individual infects β(t) individuals per timestep.

-In regard to influenza, all parameters of the SEIR model except the time-dependent transmission rate (β(t)) are publicly available via CDC data [8].
+].
 The CDC collects and compiles influenza activity year round in the United States.
 This is accomplished via the National Respiratory and Enteric Virus Surveillance System and the US World Health Organization Collaborating Laboratories System.
 This program consists of about 100 public health and 300 clinical laboratories throughout all 50 states, Puerto Rico, and the District of Colombia.
 All public health and clinical laboratories report the total number of tested specimen and the positive influenza tests.
 Since the influenza disease burden is based on testing and hospital reports, it is susceptible to underreporting.
 For example, there are cases where people with the flu may not report to the CDC or go see a health care provider.
-Therefore, to correct for this underreporting, the CDC uses a multiplier method with a routine population-based surveillance program to extrapolate a data set more representative of actual case rates [8].
+Therefore, to correct for this underreporting, the CDC uses a multiplier method with a routine population-based surveillance program to extrapolate a data set more representative of actual case rates [ ].We estimated β(t) by fitting the model to the scaled past infection data.

-mpre [0, 1] is the mask prevalence, taken as the proportion of contacts in which an individual wears a mask.
+] was adopted.mpre∈ [0, 1] is the mask prevalence, taken as the proportion of contacts in which an individual wears a mask.
 We assume that infection status does not affect mask-wearing behavior.

 meffI ∈ [0, 1] is the efficacy of mask use by the infected individual (ie, the reduction of the chance of infection when only the infected individual wears a mask).